Chlorothalonil Environmental Exposures

 Chlorothalonil usage in Canada based on all available agricultural crops, 2016 †

-* All values less than 0.2 kg/km2 are classified as zero
+*Estimated agricultural application rates of less than 0.2 kg/km2 are classified as no exposure

 Potential number of people exposed